 “SPI” means information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context including, but not limited to date of birth, driver’s license numbers, taxpayer identification numbers, nationally-issued identification numbers, State or Province-Issued Identification numbers, social security numbers, bank account numbers, credit card numbers, payment card security data, passport numbers, Customer authentication credentials (including hints), location based information, biometric data, criminal history, racial or ethnic origin, trade union membership, information related to an employee or customer’s political affiliation, religious belief, or sexual orientation, U.S. protected health information (PHI) and medical and health information.

-“Subcontractor” or “subcontractor” means any person or entity (including an agent) supplying labor or Supplier Softwares to perform any or all of Supplier’s obligations under this Agreement as well as any person or entity that is providing any type data processing services including data manipulation, data storage, data retrieval, data disposal, or other data-related services that involve INFOSYS or any INFOSYS customer’s data.
+“Subcontractor” or “subcontractor” means any person or entity (including an agent) supplying labor or Supplier Platforms to perform any or all of Supplier’s obligations under this Agreement as well as any person or entity that is providing any type data processing services including data manipulation, data storage, data retrieval, data disposal, or other data-related services that involve INFOSYS or any INFOSYS customer’s data.
 The terms “Subcontractor” or “subcontractor” specifically includes any person or entity at any tier of subcontractors, and shall not be limited to those persons or entities with a direct relationship with Supplier.

-“Supplier Data Assets” means Supplier employee or contractor personal, health or financial information to the extent received or collected by or on behalf of INFOSYS in connection with this Agreement, and data in any form from Supplier Software or Supplier’s network, hardware and/or software components that, in connection with this Agreement, was either: (a) collected by INFOSYS or on INFOSYS’s behalf; or (b) received or stored by INFOSYS or on INFOSYS behalf.
+“Supplier Data Assets” means Supplier employee or contractor personal, health or financial information to the extent received or collected by or on behalf of INFOSYS in connection with this Agreement, and data in any form from Supplier Platform or Supplier’s network, hardware and/or software components that, in connection with this Agreement, was either: (a) collected by INFOSYS or on INFOSYS’s behalf; or (b) received or stored by INFOSYS or on INFOSYS behalf.
 The term “Supplier Data Assets” does not include any data that came to be in the possession or control of INFOSYS by a lawful manner that was unrelated to this Agreement and independent of INFOSYS’s relationship with Supplier, even if such data is otherwise identical to Supplier Data Assets; provided, however, that nothing herein in any way alters or dilutes the Parties’ obligations to otherwise comply with the relevant provisions of this Agreement including the provisions relating to INFOSYS Data Assets and Customer Information.

-“Supplier Derived Items” means any information, whether anonymous or not, resulting from processing

-Supplier Data Assets – either alone or in combination with other data - by or on behalf of INFOSYS.
-As used

-herein, “processing” includes, without limitation, aggregation, de-identification, enhancement (e.g., joining

-with other data sets), reformatting, manipulation, modification, analysis, translation, condensation,

-compilation, analysis and evaluation.

-“Supplier Proprietary Software” means software and related documentation owned by Supplier that is used in connection with Services or with any Supplier Software or INFOSYS Software.
+“Supplier Platform” means software and related documentation as identified and selected to be provided by Supplier, under the Order Form.

-“Supplier Third Party Software” means software and related documentation licensed, leased or otherwise obtained by Supplier from a third party that is used in connection with Services or with any Supplier Software or INFOSYS Software.
+“Supplier Third Party Software” means software and related documentation licensed, leased or otherwise obtained by Supplier from a third party that is used in connection with Services or with any Supplier Platform or INFOSYS Software.

+“Order Form” shall mean the Order Form entered into between Supplier and INFOSYS dated [INSERT]

+“INFOSYS end-client” shall mean the client of INFOSYS identified in the Order Form and which has executed the EULA with Supplier.

 Appendix B -- License Subsidiary Agreement (Sample – for Reference Only)